 'Boomer and Carton' co-host Craig Carton arrested

-NEW YORK (FOX5NY) - Craig Carton, the co-host of the popular sports radio talk show "Boomer and Carton" was arrested by the FBI on federal charges early Wednesday morning.
+NEW YORK (FOX5NY) - FBI agents arrested Craig Carton, the co-host of the popular sports radio talk show "Boomer and Carton," on Wednesday morning for allegedly running a Ponzi scheme.

-Carton and codefendant Michael Wright are accused to setting up a plan to re-sell blocks of low-cost concert tickets.
-Sources tell Fox 5 that they claimed to have contracts to purchase the tickets with two different companies but had no such sources.
+Carton and co-defendant Michael Wright, 41, of New Jersey, are accused of setting up a plan to resell blocks of low-cost concert tickets.
+Sources told Fox 5 that they claimed to have contracts to purchase the tickets with two different companies but had no such sources.

 Carton and Esiason have hosted the WFAN morning show together since 2007.
 The show is simulcast nationally on the CBS Sports Network.
 Prior to being at WFAN, Carton was an afternoon host on New Jersey 101.5 FM.